open-wc/open-wc/docs/faq/events.md

 }
 ```

 Side note: again, as you will be adding this listener manually, you _will_ need to ensure that `this` is bound to your liking.
 See the class field method syntax above.
-When removing event listeners is it also important to ensure that the identity of the callback bound to the event is available by reference or it won't be propertly removed.
+When removing event listeners is it also important to ensure that the identity of the callback bound to the event is available by reference or it won't be properly removed.

 ## Event dispatching